Jan961/2095736w/Minutes, log and notes/notes.md

 <br/>
 <br/>
 <br/>
-* at least for some cytometric data initialisation is critical for UMAP and t-SNE
+* at least for some cytometric data, initialisation is critical for UMAP and t-SNE
 * something called Laplacian Eigenmaps can be used to initialise the embeddings - apart from PCA
 <br/>
 <br/>